Health Issues in French Bulldogs

 Stenotic Nares are common in the French Bulldog breed.
 This is one of the many airway conditions which falls under “flat face” (brachycephalic syndrome).

 Stenotic Nares in bulldogs is defined as narrowed nostrils.
 This narrowing causes a restriction in the amount of air that can flow into the nostrils.
 The diagnosis of stenotic nares is usually made during the physical exam via a visual inspection.
-Stenotic Nares can, and should be surgically corrected in order to allow improved airflow through the nostrils.
+Stenotic Nares can be surgically corrected in order to allow improved airflow through the nostrils.
 The procedure is performed by removing a wedge-shape piece of each nostril.

 Stenotic Nares is more common in French bulldogs puppies then other bulldogs breeds.
 French Bulldog puppies with a mild case of stenotic nares will exhibit noisy breathing, especially with excitement, exercise, and stressful conditions, all of which increase the demand for oxygen.
 Most will snort when excited and snore when relaxed or asleep.
 Severely affected bulldogs will exhibit more pronounced airway noise, appear to tire easily with exercise, and may even collapse or faint after exercise.
 Symptoms can also include coughing, gagging, retching and vomiting.

 When it comes to brachycephalic airway syndrome, weight control is instrumental in proper bulldog care.
 Bulldogs with mild stenotic nares symptoms will often show improvement with controlled exercise practiced in combination with avoidance of hot or humid conditions and stress.
 For short term relief of airway inflammation or respiratory distress, anti-inflammatory medications, tranquilizers, cooling down and oxygen therapy can be helpful.
 It’s important to note, however, that medical management of this condition does not correct the underlying anatomical abnormalities, but merely lessens the symptoms.
-Surgery is the treatment of choice for french bulldog and other bulldogs with stenotic nares, whenever the anatomic abnormalities interfere with the patient’s breathing.

-Cherry eye in french bulldogsis referred to medically as the prolapse or eversion of the gland of the nictitating membrane.
+Cherry eye in french bulldogs is referred to medically as the prolapse or eversion of the gland of the nictitating membrane.
 Put simply, a fibrous membrane located in the lower inside corner of a dog’s eye becomes disconnected or the connecting material loses strength and allows the membrane to protrude from your dog’s eyelid.
 The protruding mass will remain in place until the condition is treated, giving the appearance of a cherry sticking out of the corner of your dog’s eye, hence the common referential name.
 What causes the connective tissue of the nictitating membrane to weaken or separate entirely is not well-known, although the condition is highly treatable by nearly any veterinarian.

 Cherry eye is not lethal or fatal in French Bulldogs but it can cause an extreme amount of discomfort for your Frenchie.
 Often, dogs will claw at their eye with their dew claw, leading to corneal ulcers.
 Cherry eye almost always causes dry eyes and can be very itchy, causing inflammation and discomfort, and even severe pain for your dog.
 This is especially true in brachycephalic breeds like French Bulldogs, pugs, and Boston Terriers.
 The protruding eyes and shortened muzzles of these breeds naturally exposure them to more eye problems than other breeds.
 Like any French Bulldog eye problem, it is critical that you get your dog to a veterinarian as quickly as possible.
 Your vet will likely prescribe a round of ocular antibiotics, regular twice-daily under-eye massages, ophthalmic ointments, an eye lubricant specifically for canines, and some NSAIDs to help with pain.